What is the OMS?

 Who is OMS for?

 The Oxbridge Mentoring Scheme (OMS) runs from March of Year 12 to December Year 13 and is free for state funded schools and colleges.
-Students will have an Oxbridge educated subject expert to academically mentor them in preparation for their applications to Oxbridge and top UK universities.
+Students will have an Oxbridge educated expert guide them through our thorough syllabus in preparation for their applications to Oxbridge and top UK universities.
+They will also be paired with a personal development mentor who they can rely on for further subject-specific advice.
 Information about which students we particularly encourage to apply can be found on our Applications page.

 What is included in OMS?